stephskardal/rails_admin_import/README.md

 rails_admin_import++
 ========

 *This app is basically abandoned.
 Though it has a good use case, I can no longer pretend to need (or care) about it.
-If you are interested, please fork it!*
+If you are interested, please fork it!
+Message me if you get a really good fork going and I'll put a link here.*

 It's got more features than the "official" gem but needs a lot of testing.